tspindler-cms/tetet-vwv/README.txt

     Pirat3n - Indochinese huts
     James J Jackson - The Sullivans and various model upgrades Helijah - for the A-5 base model
-    TAZ56 - for donation of the EC-121 model
+    TAZ56 - for donation of the EC-121 and Oklahoma City model CrazyEddie - L-1049 (EC-121 Hack) and CH-46D liveries
-    CrazyEddie - L-1049 (EC-121 Hack) and CH-46D liveries
+    upuaut - donation of his IX514, Tango and Charly boats Fredy - maintaining upaut's legacy boats

 Without these persons the mod would not have been possible!